hund030/TeamsFx_Wiki_review/How-to-configure-Bot-capability-within-your-Teams-app.md

 ### Bring bot code to your project

-1. If you are adding bot to a bot Teams app, then you should already have a class that extends `TeamsActivityHandler`.
+1. If you are adding bot to a message extension Teams app, then you should already have a class that extends `TeamsActivityHandler`.
 Bring your own bot code, or copy code from your previously created bot app to your own class.
 Below is an example if you copy code from Teams Toolkit created bot app:

     ```ts
       public class YourHandler extends TeamsActivityHandler{